 • Each administrator managing an administrative unit (like a team or department) needs a Microsoft Entra ID P1 license.

-We recommend using administrative units to improve security for the following reasons:
+We recommend using administrative units in Azure Active Directory (Entra ID) to improve security for the following reasons:

 Granular Access Control: Administrative units enable organizations to define and enforce precise access policies for different groups of users and resources, reducing the risk of over-privileged accounts.